Infant of diabetic motherIDM; Gestational diabetes - IDM; Neonatal care - diabetic mother

 Exams and Tests

-An ultrasound performed on the mother in the last few months of pregnancywill showthat the baby is large for gestational age.
+- Ultrasound performed on the mother in the last few months of pregnancy to monitor the baby's size.

-Lung maturity testing may be performed on the amniotic fluid if the baby is going to be delivered more than a week before the due date.
+- Lung maturity testing may be done on the amniotic fluid if the baby is going to be delivered more than a week before the due date.

-After birth, tests may show that the infant has low blood sugar and low blood calcium.
-An echocardiogram may show an abnormally large heart, which canoccur with heart failure.
+- Tests may show that the infant has low blood sugar and low blood calcium.

 All infants who are born to mothers with diabetes should be tested for low blood sugar (hypoglycemia), even if they have no symptoms.

 If an infant had one episode of low blood sugar, tests to check blood sugar levels will be done over several days.
-This will becontinued until the infant's blood sugar remains stable with normal feedings.
+Testing will be continued until the infant's blood sugar remains stable with normal feedings.

-Better control of diabetes and early recognition of gestational diabetes has decreased the number and severity of problems in infants born to mothers with diabetes.
-Usually, an infant's symptoms go away within a few weeks.
+Often, an infant's symptoms go away within hours, days, or a few weeks.
 However, an enlarged heart may take several months to get better.

-- Congenital heart defects
+- Congenital heart defects.

-- Immature lungs
+- Immature lungs.

-- Neonatal polycythemia (more red blood cells than normal) -- this may cause a blockage in the blood vessels or hyperbilirubinemia
+- Neonatal polycythemia (more red blood cells than normal).
+This may cause a blockage in the blood vessels or hyperbilirubinemia.

-- Small left colon syndrome - causes symptoms of intestinal blockage
+- Small left colon syndrome.
+Causes symptoms of intestinal blockage.

 When to Contact a Medical Professional